Care of children

 In such cases there needs to be a balancing between the child’s right to privacy, the parent’s rights to information and the likely outcome of any requests for official information.

-• The Privacy Act 1993 sets out 12 privacy principles that control the collection and release of personal information.
+The Privacy Act 1993 sets out 12 privacy principles that control the collection and release of personal information.
 The school’s Privacy Officer should be familiar with these.

-• State and state-integrated schools are subject to the Official Information Act 1982 which emphasises the principle of availability of information unless there is a good reason for withholding it.
+State and state-integrated schools are subject to the Official Information Act 1982 which emphasises the principle of availability of information unless there is a good reason for withholding it.
 Withholding information and materials in order to protect the student’s privacy is a legitimate reason for refusal.
 Such a decision can be reviewed by the Office of the Ombudsmen who can recommend release if there is sufficient public interest in releasing the information or no privacy issues.

 Ombudsmen case notes

-The Ombudsmen tend to deal with questions on a case by case basis.
+The Ombudsmen tend to deal with questions on a case-by-case basis.
 These case notes set out the Ombudsman's view on two specific cases.
 They record a view formed on the particular facts of each case and do not form any legal precedent.

 Disciplinary proceedings: Ombudsman CASE NO. W45378 Anand Satyanand

-Request by non-custodial father for information relating to his son's suspension was refused by the school in order to protect son's privacy.
+Request by non-custodial father for information relating to his son's suspension was refused by the school in order to protect the son's privacy.
 Weighing s77 of the Education Act against s9 of the Official Information Act the Ombudsman found that the events giving rise to the student's suspension were sufficiently serious and detrimental to his progress at school that the requester ought to have been notified in terms of s77 of the Education Act.
 The view was formed that there was a public interest in terms of s 9(1) favouring the release of a summary of the events leading to the student's suspension.
 This outweighed the need to protect the student's privacy under s 9(2)(a) of the Act.
-It was considered that the release of a summary of the relevant events would satisfy the public interest considerations, while protecting the student's privacy interest in the complete school file.
+It was considered that the release of a summary of the relevant events would satisfy the public interest considerations while protecting the student's privacy interest in the complete school file.

 Prize giving results: Ombudsman CASE NO. W39955 Anand Satyanand